In-For-Disaster-Analytics/Cookbook-Conda-Template/README.md

   - You can see your allocations [here](https://ptdatax.tacc.utexas.edu/workbench/allocations/approved)
   - If you don't have an allocation, you can request one [here](https://portal.tacc.utexas.edu/allocation-request)

-## Tutorial
+## Template Overview

-In this tutorial, we will create a simple Python script that will be used to demonstrate how to run a cookbook a TACC cluster and obtain the output using a UI.
-This cookbook will run a Python script that reads a CSV file, calculates the average of the values in the first column, and writes the result to a file.
+This template create a simple Python script that will be used to demonstrate how to run a cookbook a TACC cluster and obtain the output using a UI.
+The cookbook will use a CSV file stored on TACC storage and run a Python script that reads it, calculates the average of the values in the first column, and writes the result to a file.

-The file will be storaged on the TACC storage system.
-In this case, the file is small however, you can use the same process to analyze large files.
+In this case, the file is small for demostratives purposes.
+However, you can use the same process to analyze large files.

 ### How does it work?

-1. The [`app.json`](app.json) file contains the definition of the Tapis application, including the application's name, description, Docker image, input files and advanced options.
+1. [`app.json`](app.json) file: it contains the definition of the Tapis application, including the application's name, description, Docker image, input files and advanced options.
-2. The Docker image defines the runtime environment for the application.
-Also, it includes `run.sh` file that contains the commands that will be executed by the Tapis job.
-A Docker Image is built from the [`Dockerfile` file](./Dockerfile).
+2. [`Dockerfile`](Dockerfile): a Docker Image is built from the [`Dockerfile` file](./Dockerfile).
+The Docker image defines the runtime environment for the application and the files that will be used by the application.
-3. The file [`run.sh`](run.sh) contains all the commands that will be executed on TACC cluster.
+3. [`run.sh`](run.sh): it contains all the commands that will be executed on TACC cluster.

-### 1. Upload the file to the TACC storage system
+### Upload files to TACC storage

-One of the goals of the tutorial is to demostrate how to use the TACC storage system to store the input and output files.
+One of the goals of the template is to demostrate how to use the TACC storage system to store the input and output files.
 So, you should upload the CSV file to the TACC storage system.

 1. Go to the [TACC Portal](https://portal.tacc.utexas.edu)
 2. Click on the "Data Files" tab